 - Don’t tell too many people about your treatment cycle.
 This will be helpful because you will not have to go through the difficult process of letting people know if the treatment is not successful.
 And decide in advance how you’re going to communicate with the people that you do tell.

 - Talk to your partner and discuss how you’re going to handle it if the treatment’s not successful.
-For instance, you might decide that going out to a movie would be a welcome distraction or you might prefer to be left alone for a while.11
+For instance, you might decide that going out to a movie would be a welcome distraction or you

 If you do receive negative news remember that you can always explore your treatment options and that you may be able to try again if you should so decide.